 Finally, remember that recovery from an anxiety disorder can be a lifelong process, and the definition of success can vary from person to person.
 Your loved one will experience both progress and setbacks during and after his or her time in treatment.
 Plan to continue to play an active positive role in his or her life before, during, and after he or she is receiving care.

-Why consider treatment for anxiety at Rivervew Behavioral Health Hospital in Texarkana, AR
+Why get treatment for anxiety at Rivervew Behavioral Health Hospital

-Failing to receive proper professional care for an anxiety disorder can have a detrimental impact on virtually all aspects of a person’s existence.
+Failing to receive proper professional care to treat an anxiety disorder can have a detrimental impact on virtually all aspects of a person’s existence.

 Depending upon the nature and severity of an individual’s symptoms, he or she may struggle to establish and maintain healthy interpersonal relationships, may have difficulties making appropriate academic progress, and may experience a wealth of challenges in his or her efforts to find and retain gainful employment.
 The cumulative impact of such struggles can significantly undermine the individual’s ability to live an independent life.
 These continued setbacks may also serve to exacerbate the symptoms that the individual has been experiencing, which can lead to an ever-increasing sense of withdrawal and isolation.